of the life of St Gengulphus

 - A second, extended, prose life (Vita II) also exists; but although this contains additional material relating to miracles performed at Toul which were attributed to the heavenly intercession of St Gengulph, it derives its biographical material entirely from Vita I mentioned above.

 Some portions of Vita I, Hroswitha and the Historia Miraculorum Sancti Gangolfi, have been translated into French in Paul Pierret’s St Gengoux, Patron des Mal Mariés.
-A translation into French of the entirety of Vita I by the late Jean-Philippe Royer has been recently been published in Annales de Bourgogne.
-The poetic works of Hroswitha of Gandersheim have been translated into English as part of a doctoral thesis (the spicy incidents in the vita of St Gengulphus – i.e. the punishments of the wife and her lover – were unfortunately sterilized) presented to Saint Louis University (a Jesuit institution) in 1936 by Sister M. Gonsalva Wiegand, and into French by Monique Goullet.
+A translation into French of the entirety of Vita I by the late Jean-Philippe Royer has been recently been published in Annales de Bourgogne – and is now online.
+The poetic works of Hroswitha of Gandersheim have been translated into English as part of a doctoral thesis (the spicy incidents in the vita of St Gengulphus – i.e. the miraculous punishments of the wife and her lover – were quite sterilized) presented to Saint Louis University (a Jesuit institution) in 1936 by Sister M. Gonsalva Wiegand, and into French by Monique Goullet.

 Editor (03/20): We hope/anticipate an English translation of Vita I – but don’t hold your breath.